Chandraprabhasahu/Airbnb-Analytics-Dashboard-Tableau/README.md

 ---

 ##  How to Access Dashboard

 To view the interactive Tableau dashboard:

-1. Download the `.twbx` file from the `/dashboard` folder.
+1. Visit the live dashboard on [Tableau Public](https://public.tableau.com/views/Airbnb_Analytics_Dashboard/Airbnb_Dashboard).
-2. Open it using Tableau Desktop or Tableau Public.
+2. Or download the `.twbx` file from the repository.
-3. Interact with filters to explore pricing, booking trends, and reviews.
+3. Open it using Tableau Desktop or Tableau Public to interact with filters and explore pricing, booking trends, and reviews.

 ---